 A surprisingly high estimate for the date was the “thousands” at North Platte SL 14 Jun 2010.

 Summer: The species breeds regularly in the Sandhills and northern Panhandle, south to northern Lincoln Co.
 There are a number of records indicating breeding in the Rainwater Basin also (Jorgensen 2012); nests or dependent young have been observed in 1996, 2005 and 2007, and courtship and territorial displays in 2001, 2003, 2012, and 2013 (Jorgensen 2012).
 Most recently, a nest with four eggs was photographed at Sora WMA, Fillmore Co 24 Jun 2017.
 There are many breeding season reports for the Rainwater Basin including birds which appeared to be transients and other reports that may having involved nesting birds but where evidence of breeding was not obtained.
+In the Central Platte River Valley, breeding has only been documented on Mormon Island, Hall Co on property owned and managed by the Crane Trust.
+A single nest was located there in 1995 (Lingle 1996), two territorial adults and later adults with two juveniles were observed during June 2017 (Sutton and Arcilla 2018) and two nests were discovered in 2019 (Caven et al 2019).
 Breeding has occurred in Lancaster and Saunders Cos; in 1985 (Garthright 1985), 1987, when a nest was found at Jack Sinn Memorial WMA, Saunders Co (Ducey 1988), and 1991 (Einemann 1991).
 There is also a series of breeding season (Jun-Jul) reports dating back to 1973 without evidence of breeding for Lancaster Co.

 Away from these locations, there are single records of breeding for Nance Co in 1974 (Ducey 1988) and a nest with four eggs in Keith Co 15 Jun 2003.